nym1tthm/ibm/README.md

-a model created using ibm watson studio for classifying risk/no risk for loan availment .
+models created using ibm watson studio for classifying risk for loan availment and kidney stone detection